usharesoft/hammr/documentation/en/source/pages/machine-images/machine-image-build.rst

 	Image URI: users/root/appliances/21/images/47
 	Image Id : 47

 .. note:: This may take some time.
-A progress report is be shown.
+A progress report is shown.